Cybersecurity in Rennes, a leading sector!

 Rennes Métropole (Greater Rennes) is a bastion of European cybersecurity with its laboratories,

-institutions of higher education, SMEs, and multinationals.
+institutions of higher education, startups, SMEs, multinationals and state entities.

 Brittany, a land of cybersecurity